Published 4 Feb 2018

 In the above list, there is one combination that says:

-If you think about your wedding album, and you want your closest family members in a formal photograph, I combine them all in this one photograph.
+Couples often give me a list of the above combination, but split into several different groups (see below).
+I tend to combine them all in this one photograph.
 I also save a lot of time by not splitting them out into different groups.
 This one combination covers all of them and the photo can be taken in a couple of minutes.
 The below list of arranging them in all the different combination can take around 10-15 minutes and you can easily see how the formal photographs can take over so much time during the wedding reception.

 I can only speak for myself, but I like to be very organised for the weddings I photograph.
 I usually request the exact number of groups from my clients a few weeks before the wedding with the full name of each person in each group.
 This will make it much easier for me to find the people on the day.
 I will also have prepared this as a printed list and ask the ushers to help me gather all people required for group photos before I ask the bride and groom to join us, giving you more time with your family and friends, enjoying the wedding reception.